We’ve compiled the most frequently asked questions to help you compare policies and decide which insurance is right for your small business.

 There are several situations in which businesses are required to obtain commercial insurance.
 For example, most states require businesses with employees to purchase workers’ compensation insurance.
 Business-owned vehicles must be covered by commercial auto insurance.

-While it’s not required by law, general liability insurance is often included in the terms of a commercial lease or client contract.
+While it’s generally not required by law, general liability insurance is often included in the terms of a commercial lease or client contract, and may be mandated for certain profession licensing, such as contractors.
 Learn more about the types of business insurance.

 Insureon can help you get cheap business insurance that meets the unique needs of your small business through our online application.
 You can compare quotes from top-rated insurance carriers, select policies, and begin coverage in less than 24 hours.